MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Refresh tokens

 When you sign in with a user account, Azure CLI generates and stores an authentication refresh token.
 Because access tokens are valid for only a short period of time, a refresh token is issued at the same time the access token is issued.
 The client application can then exchange this refresh token for a new access token when needed.
+Expiration dates are now updated in a format that is supported by [MSAL-based Azure CLI](./msal-based-azure-cli.md).
 For more information on token lifetime and expiration, see [Refresh tokens in the Microsoft identity platform](/azure/active-directory/develop/refresh-tokens).

 > [!NOTE]
 > Depending on your sign in method, your tenant may have Conditional Access policies that restrict your access to certain resources.